Skip to main content

 Homebuyers, Guides

 While a 2% mortgage rate may feel like a distant dream, some buyers in 2024 are pulling it off.
-No, this isn't not magic.
+No, this isn't magic.
 It's called an assumable mortgage.

 Assumable mortgages are on the minds of more buyers these days as mortgage rates hover around 7%.